 If your iPhone is frozen with the Unable to Check for Update popup, maybe it's time to give it a hard reset;

-If the Wi-Fi network is working well on the other devices, consider forgetting the Wi-Fi network and reconnecting.
 To do so, go to Settings > Wi-Fi and then tap the "i" beside the connected network and press "Forget This Network".
 Then, confirm the operation by pressing "Forget" again.

 After doing so, restart your iPhone and reconnect to the Wi-Fi network by entering the credentials.

-Sometimes a random network-related issue may produce this error.
+Sometimes, a random network-related issue may produce this error.
 In this case, resetting the Network settings can help.
 Here is how to do so:

 Once the reset is done, reconnect to your Wi-Fi network by entering the credentials.